robinjsu/go_project/project/README.md

 It includes a comparative study of Go and Python to understand how the two languages differ in achieving similar functionality.

-The core foundation of this project is based on the design by [Michal Štrba](https://github.com/faiface/gui).
+The foundation of this project is based on the design by [Michal Štrba](https://github.com/faiface/gui).